SquareSquash/web/README.md

-Squash: A squarish bug spray
+Squash: A Squarish Bug Spray
 ============================

 **An open-source project from [Square](http://github.com/square)**